jb102002/TryHackMe-Write-Ups/Recruit/README.md

 ### Testing the Application

-**Testing the /file.php?cv=<URL> endpoint with **
+**Testing the /file.php?cv=<URL> endpoint with file://config.php exposed source code for the file**

 <img width="730" height="848" alt="config" src="https://github.com/user-attachments/assets/84debef4-c404-468a-89c5-047a58a849b0" />

-We have confirmed SSRF and obtained the temporary HR password for production
+We have confirmed LFI (Local File Inclusion) and obtained the temporary HR password for production